Skip to main content

 On 31 January, EPSO’s governing body, the interinstitutional Management Board, decided to drop oral tests from EPSO’s selection procedures, as part of a fundamental rethink of the current selection process.

-With a ‘competition phase’ based exclusively on written tests, it will be possible for EPSO to reduce competition timelines to just 6 months, and, eventually, less.
+With a ‘competition phase’ based exclusively on written tests, it will be possible for EPSO to strive to reduce competition timelines to just 6 months, and, eventually, less.

-Following the competition, the selection board draws up the reserve list containing the names of the successful candidates.
-The list is then made available to the institutions for recruitment purposes.
+Following the competition, the selection board will draw up the reserve list containing the names of the successful candidates.
+The list is made available to the EU institutions and bodies for recruitment purposes.

 The ‘Assessment Centre’ and its related oral tests, in place since 2010, ceases to exist.